totalspectrum/spin2cpp/doc/basic.md

 #### OPTION EXPLICIT

-Requires that all variables be explicitly declared before use.
+Requires that all variables be explicitly declared with DIM or VAR before use.
 The default is to allow variables in LET and FOR statements to be implicitly declared.

 #### OPTION IMPLICIT